8i/UnityPlugin_Documentation/docs/source/Quick Start.rst

     8. At the bottom of the inspector click 'Add Component' and search for "HvrRender".
 Click it to add it to the `Main Camera`.
     9. Position the `Main Camera` in front of the HvrActor.

     The HvrActor should now be visible in the Unity Editor Game View.
-However it might be be darker than the surrounding enviornment as the scene does not contain a HvrLight component to light the actor.
-Tn order to light it:
+However it may be darker than the surrounding environment as the scene does not contain a HvrLight component to light the actor.
+In order to light it:

     10. Select the 'Directional Light' object or create it if you don't have one already.
     11. At the bottom of the inspector click 'Add Component' and search for 'HvrLight'.
 Click it to add it to the 'Directional Light'.